saltzmanjoelh/aws-deploy-kit/cli-help/00-aws-deploy.md

   invoke                  Invoke your Lambda.
 This is used in the publishing
                           process to verify that the Lambda is still running properly before the alias is updated.
-                          You could also use this when debugging build-and-publish (default)
+                          You could also use this when debugging. build-and-publish (default)
                           Run both build and publish commands in one shot.
                           `aws-deploy build-and-publish` supports all options